-I received this book for free from the library in exchange for an honest review.
+I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 by